No Other Writer Has the Credentials That Our Legal Content Writer Has

 Our legal marketing business has proven results and success for our personal injury lawyers.
 One of our New York medical malpractice clients had a $3.6 million case come in directly from one of our medical malpractice legal content writer’s blog posts about misdiagnosing a heart attack.
 Check out our testimonials for more information!

-Our legal content writer is a court attorney/law clerk appointed to the New York State Supreme Court to a New York State Supreme Court Justice.
-Our law firm blog writer is also appointed as member to the Committee on Character and Fitness.
+Our legal content writer is clerking for a NYS judge.
+Our law firm blog writer was also appointed as member to the Committee on Character and Fitness and served two years.
 Both of these appointments demonstrate strong legal skills, ability, and ethics.

 Real litigation experience